cheefoei/FioreFlowershop/README.md

 Before deployment
 =================
 1. Download and install XAMMP server.
-2. A browser that support HTML 5, CSS, and JavaScript.
+2. A browser that supports HTML 5, CSS, and JavaScript.

 Steps to deploy
 ===============